 Winter fishing was always unpredictable, with the weather adding to the hardship of the bitter cold.

-On the morning of Monday, January 19, a squall quickly fermented into a ferocious storm.
+Early in the morning of Monday, January 19, a squall quickly fermented into a ferocious storm driven by a south-east gale.
 The boats closest to the shore made it to safety but lying along off the East Neuk there remained some 40 vessels mainly from St Monans and Cellardyke, carrying upwards of 200 men.

 As one newspaper reported, “With such fury did the surf rage, and foam, and dash on the rugged iron-bound coast, exhibiting such a scene of terrific grandeur, that every harbour to windward of Elie was rendered utterly inaccessible.”